Skew-symmetric approximations of posterior distributions: 2. Skew-symmetric approximations of posterior distributions

-When seeking a tractable symmetric approximation of a generic posterior distribution for the parameter $\btheta \in \Theta \subseteq \mathbb{R}^{d}$, a simple option is to consider the classical Gaussian approximation arising from the Laplace method \citep[e.g.,][Ch.\ 4.4]{bishop2006pattern}.
-Such a solution follows directly from a second--order~Taylor expansion of the un--normalized log--posterior $\log[\pi(\btheta)L(\btheta; \by_{1:n})]$ at the maximum a posteriori (\textsc{map}).~This yields a Gaussian approximating density centered at the \textsc{map} and with covariance matrix given by the~inverse of the negative Hessian for $\log[\pi(\btheta)L(\btheta; \by_{1:n})]$, again evaluated at the \textsc{map}.
-Such a strategy provides, therefore, a simple approach which only requires estimation of the \textsc{map} via standard optimization schemes \citep[see e.g.,][Ch.\ 13]{gelman1995bayesian}.
-This has stimulated broad applicability and several~extensions, including, among others, integrated nested Laplace approximation (\textsc{inla}) \citep{inla_paper} and approximate Laplace approximation (\textsc{ala}) \citep{rossell2021approximate}. \textsc{inla} provides an effective framework that~combines efficient numerical integration strategies and analytical approximations to yield accurate characterizations of posterior marginals for parameters of interest, under latent Gaussian models.
-Such a scheme~is inspired by \citet{tierney1986accurate} Laplace approximation of the marginal posterior~density for a subset of parameters of interest, which expresses this marginal as proportional to the ratio between the joint posterior and the full conditional density of the remaining parameters, and then applies the Gaussian approximation from the Laplace method to such a latter density.
-Although this strategy can yield non--symmetric approximations of marginal posterior densities, it still relies on nested Gaussian approximations.
-Hence, the skew--symmetric approximation we derive in Section~\ref{sec_32} has the potential to further improve also the accuracy of \textsc{inla}.
-Our novel perturbation strategy can be also applied directly to improve the accuracy of the symmetric approximation underlying \textsc{ala}.
-In fact, such a procedure does not differ from the classical Laplace method in the shape of the approximating density.
-Rather, it provides a scalable strategy which avoids \textsc{map} estimation when locating the symmetric approximation.
+When seeking a tractable approximation of a generic posterior distribution for the parameter $\btheta$, a simple option is to consider the classical Gaussian approximation that arises from the Laplace method \citep[see, e.g.][Chapter 4.4]{bishop2006pattern}.
+Such a solution follows directly from a second-order Taylor expansion of the un-normalized log-posterior $\log[\pi(\btheta)L(\btheta; \by_{1:n})]$ at the maximum a posteriori (MAP).
+This yields a Gaussian approximating density, which is centered at the MAP and has covariance matrix given by the inverse of the negative Hessian for $\log[\pi(\btheta)L(\btheta; \by_{1:n})]$, again evaluated at the MAP \citep[e.g.][Chapter 13]{gelman1995bayesian}.
+The simplicity of this solution has stimulated broad applicability and several extensions, including, among others, integrated nested Laplace approximation (INLA) \citep{inla_paper} and approximate Laplace approximation (ALA) \citep{rossell2021approximate}.
+INLA combines efficient numerical integration and analytical approximations to derive accurate characterizations of posterior marginals for parameters of interest, under latent Gaussian models.
+The scheme is inspired by \citet{tierney1986accurate} Laplace approximation of the marginal posterior density for a subset of parameters of interest, which expresses this marginal as proportional to the ratio between the joint posterior and the full conditional density of the remaining parameters, and then applies the Gaussian approximation from the Laplace method to the latter density.
+This strategy can yield asymmetric approximations of marginal posterior densities, but still relies on nested Gaussian approximations.
+As such, the skew-symmetric solution derived in Section~\ref{sec_32} has the potential to further improve also the accuracy of INLA.
+Our proposal can be also applied directly to improve ALA.
+This scheme does not differ from the classical Laplace method in the shape of the approximating density.
+Rather, it provides a scalable strategy which avoids MAP estimation.